ZiRRuSH/fuqaz/README.md

 ### 6. Invite the bot to your server

 Open the generated invite URL in your browser and add the bot to your server.
-Discord’s bot authorization flow also supports `guild_id` and `disable_guild_select=true` in the invite URL if you want to preselect a specific server and stop the installer from choosing another one.

 ## Running the bot